Arrow BOOK

 Possible Risks and Side Effects

-Possible risks include
+Possible risks of vertebroplasty include:

 • Temporary soreness or bruising

-• Cement leakage usually minor and without symptoms
+• Cement leakage, usually minor and without symptoms

-• Infection rare
+• Infection, which is rare

 • Bleeding